Chapter 1: A Name for a Name

 It was nothing out of the ordinary for him.
 As the election drew closer and closer, there were more requests for his skills to be employed.

 “Good.
 I’m sure the one who made the request will be quite pleased with your work.
 I’ll have something for you to do as well on my behalf.
-Of course, you’ll be sure to be swift and efficient in your conduct of course?”
+You’ll be sure to be swift and efficient in your conduct of course?”

 “There’s a lower clerical worker in one of my opponent’s offices that might having gotten wind of some information concerning the operation.
 Mai Honda.
 Unfortunately she’s a rather cautious one.
 But you have your methods of getting around that.”